MMojtaba/paintings-angularjs/README.md

 # Paintings App

 A website that allows the user to showcase their paintings.
-Designed for MacOS.
+Designed for desktop web browsers.

 Made using

 - AngularJS
-- Express
+- ExpressJS
 - MongoDB
 - PassportJS